imbhavesh28/Movie-TV-Series-Hub/README.md

 # React_Movie_TVSeries_Hub
 ## Introduction
-* This Project is a Full Responsive Movie & TV Series Web App Application using ReactJS, Material UI & MovieDB API and deployed on Netlify
+* This Project is a Full Responsive Movie & TV Series Web App Application using ReactJS, Material UI & MovieDB API and deployed on Netlify.

 ## Environment Setup